England to make late call on Jofra Archer for second South Africa Test

 Live on

+Rory Burns is also a doubt after injuring his left ankle playing football.

-"It will be another late call," England captain Joe Root said on Thursday when asked about Archer.
+"It will be another late call," England captain Joe Root said when asked about Archer, who did not train on Thursday.
 "We are still waiting to hear back results-wise from his scan, then we will play it by ear.

 "I think it's a recurring injury and he's had it before.
 He did pull up very sore [on Wednesday] and seemed to be in a little pain.
 It was obviously quite disappointing to see him pull up like that.